 During her undergraduate work, Shirley began learning about children’s literature, teaching music and art, math and science, and language to young children.
 Planning, scheduling and developing learner outcomes were part of her daily life.

-Shirley is the mother of nine grown marvelous adults and grandmother of nine.
+Shirley is the mother of nine grown marvelous adults and grandmother of fourteen.
 She loves studying the Bible, flower gardening, cooking and reading beautiful books to her grandchildren.

-Ben Quine, the second son of David and Shirley Quine, was blessed to grow up with a Charlotte Mason/Dr. Schaeffer education--a tremendous gift!
+Ben Quine, the second son of David and Shirley Quine, was blessed to grow up with a Charlotte Mason/Dr. Schaeffer/Biblical Worldview education -- a tremendous gift!
 Through the years, Ben has served as a Cornerstone consultant, assistant, and co-author.
 He has written several Bible studies for the Answers for Difficult Days series, which equips churches to address the issues our culture is wrestling with today, from the foundation of Scripture.
 Ben is also the editor of The Worldview Library, editions of classical literature with student helps that afford the reader a deeper understanding of the concepts presented in each work.

-Ben loves Shakespeare, Dickens, photography, listening to recordings of "the great pianists", running, biking and spending time with his wife and three sons.
+Ben loves Shakespeare, Dickens, photography, listening to recordings of "the great pianists", running, biking, and spending time with his wife Julie and their three sons.